Warner Bros. Discovery Inc. (WBD) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price point forecasted by analysts for Warner Bros.
-Discovery Inc. (WBD) is $20.57, which is $9.07 above the current market price.
-The public float for WBD is 1.87B, and currently, short sellers hold a 4.31% ratio of that float.
-The average trading volume of WBD on June 06, 2023 was 18.29M shares.
+The average price predicted for Warner Bros.
+Discovery Inc. (WBD) by analysts is $20.48, which is $6.73 above the current market price.
+The public float for WBD is 1.87B, and at present, short sellers hold a 4.93% of that float.
+On June 12, 2023, the average trading volume of WBD was 19.41M shares.

 WBD’s Market Performance

-WBD stock saw a decrease of 1.66% in the past week, with a monthly decline of -5.68% and a quarterly a decrease of -23.13%.
-The volatility ratio for the week is 4.04%, and the volatility levels for the last 30 days are 4.48% for Warner Bros.
+WBD stock saw an increase of 17.79% in the past week, with a monthly gain of 6.13% and a quarterly increase of -3.55%.
+The volatility ratio for the week is 6.40%, and the volatility levels for the last 30 days are 4.60% for Warner Bros.
 Discovery Inc. (WBD).
-The simple moving average for the last 20 days is -4.47% for WBD stock, with a simple moving average of -9.28% for the last 200 days.
+The simple moving average for the last 20 days is 14.59% for WBD stock, with a simple moving average of 8.04% for the last 200 days.

 Analysts’ Opinion of WBD